 The time duration allotted to complete this section is about 62 minutes.
 It comprises about 31 multiple choice type questions on problem-solving and data sufficiency.

 The time limit provided to complete this section is about 65 minutes.
-It consists of 36 multiple choice-type questions involving critical reasoning, reading comprehension, and sentence construction.
+It consists of 36 multiple choice-type questions involving critical reasoning, reading comprehension, and GMAT sentence correction.

-Books are essential for the preparation for a national competitive exam.
-Whether you are looking to get into domestic or foreign universities, preparatory books are vital to your journey of getting admission.
-Luckily a lot of GMAT preparation books are available from which you can choose according to your strategies.
+Books are essential for the preparation for a standardised competitive exam.
+Whether you are looking to get into a foreign university or one within India, preparatory books are vital to your journey of securing a seat at your dream B-school.
+Luckily, a lot of GMAT preparation books are available, and you can find one that works for your needs and preparation strategies.

-Everybody makes a strategy of their own to ace a competitive exam.
-It is inevitable for you to have a strategy too.
-Many books guide you through planning your own strategy around your personal schedule to get maximum benefits.
+It is important to devise a strategy of your own in order to ace a competitive exam.
+Many GMAT test prep books even guide you through planning your own strategy around your personal schedule, so that you can maximize your study schedule.
 Luckily, there are several types of books available for all the stages of preparation in GMAT.

-Take a look at the types of books you will need to prepare yourself thoroughly for the GMAT.
+Take a look at some of the best GMAT books available for you to prepare yourself thoroughly for the GMAT.